-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 What to look for in an air mattress

 There are a few general things to consider when looking for the best air mattress.
-Price will be a primary criteria for most people searching for the best air mattress; you can get a queen-sized bed for as little as $30, while the most expensive air mattresses can cost hundreds of dollars.
-But a higher price doesn't always mean a high airbed, a better air mattress, better air pressure, more comfort, or a good night's sleep.
+Price will be primary criteria for most people searching for the best air mattress; you can get a queen-size bed for as little as $30, while the most expensive air mattresses can cost hundreds of dollars.
+But a higher price doesn't always mean a high airbed, a better air mattress, better air pressure, more comfort or a good night's sleep.

 Most air mattresses have a built-in electric pump that plugs into a wall socket.
-Some have battery-powered pump, which usually runs on four D-cells.
+Some have a battery-powered external pump, which usually runs on four D-cells.
 And a few come with a manual hand pump.
 The plug-in pumps are usually powerful but heavy and loud.
 Battery-operated pumps are lighter and don't require a wall socket but are typically less effective and less capable of fully inflating a mattress.
 A manual pump, on the other hand, can deliver a degree of firmness the others can't match and needs neither batteries nor outlet -- but will require a significant amount of physical labor to operate.

-Though most of queen-sized air mattresses measure approximately 60 inches wide and 80 inches long, height is both a variable and a selling point.
+Though most of queen-size air mattresses measure approximately 60 inches wide and 80 inches long, height is both a variable and a selling point.
 In fact, it may be a primary consideration for older or disabled people who would have trouble getting on or off a bed that's too low to the ground.
 Likewise, a mattress that's overly mushy will be harder to dismount.

-Of course, if you've ever slept on a crappy air mattress before, you know that the touchstone for quality is how reliably it holds air.
+Of course, if you've ever tried to get a good night's rest on a crappy air mattress before, you know that the touchstone for quality is how reliably it holds air.
 And nearly every air mattress is beset by customer reviews complaining about leaks.
 You can tell that this is an industry that's been traumatized by these complaints: Every bed we tested was imprinted with disclaimers, pleading about how all air mattresses stretch when you inflate them, and that you shouldn't just assume that they're leaking if they temporarily lose that initial level of firmness.

 And yet many air mattresses, whether they're stretched out or not, do leak over the course of a night.
 Repeatedly.
 And even if you top them off.
 This mitigates the credibility of some manufacturers' claims.
 And there are some beds that are simply more durable and well-constructed than others.
 But airtightness is tricky to judge, even after you inflate an air mattress, and may reveal itself only over time.
 As such, most manufacturers offer a one-year warranty or guarantee.
 A few extend that to two years.
 Others will give you 90 days and throw in a few vinyl patches to cover up a puncture wound.

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.